 The UK label Pagan released the first DVD of The Vampires’ Night Orgy early in the format's history with a non-anamorphic transfer representing the “clothed” edition of what was previously released on the public domain circuit in the US, primarily through Sinister Cinema, with nudity intact.
 Bare breasts are replaced here with nighties, though some skin still slips through (including a brief bit not in the Sinister print).
 The image quality on that version looks very gray and lifeless, while the disc also includes some interesting cast and crew bios which contain some valuable bits of trivia for Euro fanatics.
 A pretty cruddy conversion of the same transfer was also available iffy channels like Eclectic and Alpha in the US.

+Now, back to that DVD.
 The second feature on the same disc, Dr. Jekyll vs. the Werewolf, also received its DVD debut originally in the UK (from Mondo Macabro) only in its clothed variant but appears in its much stronger naked version here.
+(An even naughtier version on European VHS was also composited into a German DVD; read more details here.)
 This time Taylor returns (as Dr. Jekyll, of course) and teams up with Naschy for what feels like one of those '40s Universal monster mashes gone completely, stark raving mad.

 Isolated Hungarian towns known for their werewolf population usually don't make the best honeymoon spot, but that doesn't stop young married Justine (The Devil's Nightmare's Corrigan) from journeying to this land of perpetual fog for some fun in the graveyards.
 Soon a group of bandits offs her husband and prepares to debase poor Justine, but she's saved at the last minute by everyone's favorite barrel-chested werewolf, Waldemar Daninsky (Naschy), who returns her to the local castle.
 Quickly overcoming her grief, Justine falls for the hirsute one and persuades him to return with her to London for treatment (with angry villagers nipping at his heels).
 Back home she introduces Waldemar to her pal, Dr. Jekyll, who injects the hapless werewolf with a serum which transforms him into that murderous cad, Mr. Hyde.
 Unfortunately the doc's possessive and romantically jealous assistant mucks things up with a strategically placed scalpel, leaving poor Waldemar stuck as the cane-wielding Hyde.
 Now loose in a city filled with swinging '70s clubs and nubile innocent women, this schizo monster must fight to resist his homicidal urges and return to the woman he loves.